Introduction

 1. Avengers: Doomsday — December 18, 2026

-Why it matters: The MCU has been in a holding pattern since Endgame.
-Seven years of Phase 4 and 5 content — some good, most scattered — have left fans frustrated and less engaged.
-Avengers: Doomsday is Marvel's bet-everything moment.
+Why it matters: The MCU has been building toward this moment since Endgame.
+Seven years of Phase 4 and 5 content have expanded the universe significantly, and Avengers: Doomsday is the event that brings it all together.

 What we know: Robert Downey Jr. returns to the MCU, this time not as Tony Stark but as the villainous Victor von Doom / Doctor Doom.
 The Russo brothers (directors of Infinity War and Endgame) are back behind the camera.
 The confirmed cast is enormous — Anthony Mackie, Chris Hemsworth, Chris Evans (yes, Steve Rogers is back), Wyatt Russell, Tenoch Huerta Mejía, Letitia Wright, and the X-Men including Patrick Stewart and Ian McKellen, among dozens more.